MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 (perform (op 'define-variable! ((const 'x) (reg 'val) (reg 'env))))
 {% endhighlight %}

 .
-The integer `1234` is "boxed", and a pointer to it stored in the `val` register.
+The integer `1234` is __Boxed__, and a pointer to it stored in the `val` register.
 Plain integers have no type: They could be confused for pointers or symbols.
 Boxing attaches a type to the value.
 Boxed values are always pointers.

 The primitive operation `define-variable!` takes three arguments: A name to define, a value to set it to, and an environment.
 The `env` register holds the current environment.